Skip to content

 Community Centers

-The East and West Community Centers are available to residents for meetings and social gatherings.
-Residents can make online reservations for the Community Centers.
-For a map of where the centers are located click here.
+The Community Centers are available to residents for meetings and social gatherings.
+Residents residing in Cedar, Cottonwood and Spruce apartments are eligible to reserve any of the centers.
+Residents can make online reservations for the Community Centers via their Resident Portal or the RentCafe Resident mobile app.

 Reservation Instructions: